will-a0/major-project/auOS/README.md

 Must Have:

-- Opening screen, welcoming user (with music)
+- Opening screen, welcoming user (with music).
-- Functional password bar that takes user to desktop
+- Functional password bar that takes user to desktop.
-- Some game and interactive scene applications (potentially use games made prior in the class and make them game applications in the operating system)
+- Simple settings app.
+- Incorporate already made projects as applications.
 - Button to “shut down” program
-- Program runs in browser as an illusion of an operating system
+- Program runs in browser as an illusion of an operating system.

 Nice to Have:

 - Fading animations for aesthetic purposes (not just front screen)
 - Music application (with nice, olden day song playlists)
-- Simple settings application
 - Button to “Log out” and not necessarily shut down all the time
 - Drag and drop functionality
 - Application for notes (dumbed down version of Microsoft word- will take more of the form of, for example, a MacBook, “Notes” app)